Krajpurohit/ChatGPTForKnowledgeArticles/README.md

 ## :dart: About ##

-ChatGPT for knowledge articles PCF control can be used to create content of knowledge articles by using response from ChatGPT.
+ChatGPT for knowledge articles PCF control can be used to generate content for knowledge articles by using response received from ChatGPT.

 ## :sparkles: Features ##